PyWavelets/pywt/doc/regression/wp.rst

     >>> x = [1, 2, 3, 4, 5, 6, 7, 8]
     >>> wp = pywt.WaveletPacket(data=x, wavelet='db1', mode='sym')

-First, start with tree decomposition at level 2.
+First, start with a tree decomposition at level 2.
 Leaf nodes in the tree are:

     >>> dummy = wp.get_level(2)
     >>> for n in wp.get_leaf_nodes(False):